parsiya/parsiya.net/content/post/2018-04-29-learning-go-fuzz-1/index.markdown

 The quick solution is checking the values of `min` and `mask` before calling `Uint32`.

 A better solution is to check the input for validity and good format before processing.
-For example for IPv4 masks we can check if they are in in `16-30`.
+For example, for IPv4 masks we can check if they are in in `16-30`.

 # Conclusion
 Well that was it folks!
 We learned how to use `go-fuzz` and investigated a simple panic.
 I think this is a good first tutorial.